liangshuang1993/liangshuang1993.github.io/_posts/2019-05-19-nlp-papers.md

 ----

-#### Unified Language Model Pre-training forNatural Language Understanding and Generation
+#### Unified Language Model Pre-training for Natural Language Understanding and Generation